JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/MedicalDistilBertForSequenceClassification.md

 val pipeline = new Pipeline().setStages(Array(documentAssembler, tokenizer, sequenceClassifier))

-var data_list =[["I have an allergic reaction to vancomycin so I have itchy skin, sore throat/burning/itching, numbness of tongue and gums.I would not recommend this drug to anyone, especially since I have never had such an adverse reaction to any other medication."],
+var data_list =List(
-                              ["Religare Capital Ranbaxy has been accepting approval for Diovan since 2012"]]
+    List("I have an allergic reaction to vancomycin so I have itchy skin, sore throat/burning/itching, numbness of tongue and gums.I would not recommend this drug to anyone, especially since I have never had such an adverse reaction to any other medication."), List("Religare Capital Ranbaxy has been accepting approval for Diovan since 2012") )

 val data = Seq(data_list).toDF("text")
 result = pipeline.fit(data).transform(data)